Climbing To Island Peak

 Climbing difficulty

-Island peak climbing is challenging and requires good physical fitness and general technical climbing skills.
-The factors that make the Island peak difficult involve:
+Island Peak climbing is challenging and requires good physical fitness and general technical climbing skills.
+The factors that make the Island Peak difficult involve:

 Technical Climbing: